Taking It Home

 Life is like a compost heap.
 The rotting debris of everyday trials just keeps piling up... but if we wait long enough and remain steadfast and strong, even the stinkiest pile will bear good and worthwhile things. — posted on the Earth Friendly Gardening blog, author unknown

 IN TODAY'S SESSION... we explored decomposition and its important role in the web of life.
 We made Earthworm Wonderlands and talked about composting.
 We had fun with the Decomposition Chorus.
+Print out a coloring sheet (PDF) for this session’s story and invite your child to explain to you what decomposition means.

 EXPLORE THE TOPIC TOGETHER.
 Explore the Earthworm Wonderland your child brought home.
 After studying the worms, release them outside in a back yard, garden, or public green space.
 Find more wonderful activities in Laurie Carlson's book, EcoArt!